EMMA: End-to-End Multimodal Model for Autonomous Driving: Introduction

 Despite these promising results, \model\ is not without its limitations.
+We discuss the limitations in-depth in the Appendix Section~\ref{sec:limit}.
 In particular, it faces challenges for real-world deployment due to: (1) limitations in 3D spatial reasoning due to its inability to fuse camera inputs with LiDAR or radar, (2) the need for realistic and computationally expensive sensor simulation to power its closed-loop evaluation, and (3) the increased computational requirements relative to conventional models.
 We plan to better understand and address such challenges in future work.